Srijan-Baniyal/Static-Blogging/posts/Gregor-samsa-story.md

 ---
-title:Moi Title
+title: Gregor samsa
-slug:Gregor Samsa
+meta: One morning, when Gregor Samsa woke from troubled dreams.
-meta:One morning, when Gregor Samsa woke from troubled dreams, he found himself _transformed_ in his bed into a horrible.
+slug: Gregor-samsa-story
 ---

 #One morning, when Gregor Samsa woke from troubled dreams.